posi-olomo/posi-olomo/README.md

 </div>

 ```
-You never really understand a person until you consider things from his point of view...until you climb into his skin and walk around in it
+You never really understand a person until you consider things from his point of view
+...until you climb into his skin and walk around in it
                                 - Atticus Finch [To kill a Mockingbird]
 ```